ada-omoji/ada-omoji/README.md

 # Hey, I'm Ada 👋

-## I'm a Junior Web Developer Graduate from BeCode Ghent!
+## I'm a Junior Web Developer!

-🔍 I'm looking for my first internship or job opportunity in the development field
+🔍 I'm looking for my first internship or job opportunity in the development field after graduating from a training program at BeCode Ghent

 🌍  I'm based in Brussels, Belgium